zavoloklom/dnd-flavored-markdown/content/en.md

 ::: chapter Chapter 1 | Arrival

+You can let players invent their own reasons for visiting San Soprigal, or you can use the following adventure hook.

 # Adventure Hook

 The characters are a band of adventurers bound for the city of **Kartal** to fulfill their mentor **Jared’s** last wish: